RINEARN/vnano/README.md

 - Oracle and Java are registered trademarks of Oracle and/or its affiliates.

+- Kotlin is a trademark of Kotlin Foundation in the United States and/or other countries.

 - Microsoft Windows is either a registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 - Linux is a trademark of linus torvalds in the United States and/or other countries.